 Brett Favre – Minnesota Vikings…or retirement… or the Vikings…

 Favre was as “old school NFL” as it gets in today’s game.
 He got knocked down often, only to get right back up.
-He had a rocket launcher for an arm, and seemed like he was always having more fun than anyone on the field.
+He had a rocket launcher for an arm and seemed like he always had more fun than anyone on the field.
 There was just something admirable about Favre and his talents.
 Only, the recent drama with retiring, not retiring, and then getting traded… it got to be too much media overkill, eventually pushing Favre to the thin line in the eyes of many fans.